Hong Kong violence becoming more serious, but govt in control, says Lam

 By Felix Tam and Clare Jim

-HONG KONG, Aug 27 (Reuters) - Violence in Hong Kong's anti-government protests is becoming more serious but the government is confident it can handle the crisis itself, the city's embattled leader said on Tuesday.
+HONG KONG, Aug 27 (Reuters) - Violence in Hong Kong's anti-government protests is becoming more serious but the government is confident it can handle the crisis itself, the embattled leader of the former British colony said on Tuesday.

 Carrie Lam was speaking in public for the first time since demonstrations escalated on Sunday, when police fired water cannon and volleys of tear gas in running battles with protesters who threw bricks and petrol bombs.